spiritual counseling

 What Is Spiritual Counseling?

-In my work, spirituality refers to the human search for meaning, purpose, connection, and coherence — how we orient ourselves toward suffering, mystery, love, death, vocation, and belonging.
+Spiritual counseling, as I practice it, is not religious instruction and it is not pastoral care.
+When I use the word "spirituality," I am referring to the human search for meaning, purpose, connection, and coherence — how we orient ourselves toward suffering, mystery, love, death, vocation, and belonging.

 Who This Work Is For